vedro-universe/vedro-shared-resource/README.md

 response = await client.get("https://example.com")
 ```

+*(This is just an example.
+For better integration with httpx, consider using the [vedro-httpx](https://pypi.org/project/vedro-httpx/) plugin)*

 ### Use Case 2: Sharing a Synchronous Resource (Web Browser)

 Sharing a Chromium browser instance while accepting parameters allows different configurations to be cached separately.
 The resource creation function uses keyword arguments as part of the cache key, meaning that launching the Chromium browser with specified parameters (e.g., `headless=False`) is performed only once per configuration.
 Because launching a browser repeatedly can significantly slow down tests, caching the launched browser instance improves performance and ensures consistency across tests.